Welcome to Reuben Roth's Sociology of Work and Education Website

 The Centre for Working-Class Studies was the first center of its kind in the United States devoted to the study of working-class life and culture.
 The CWCS creates social spaces for civic and academic conversations on working-class life and culture and its intersections with race, gender, and sexuality and serves as a clearinghouse for information on working-class culture, issues, and pedagogy.
 More than an intellectual project, the CWCS is also engaged with the broader society, providing assistance in creating a culture of organizing and education within working-class institutions and society.
 The Centre for Working-Class Studies at Youngstown State University

 The Canadian Labour Congress is Canada's national umbrella labour (trade union) body.
-Their website is of interest to those interested in learning about Canadian labour unions, or nonunion workers curious about unions, or those wishing to conduct research on how to join a union.
+Their website is of interest to those who wish to pursue learning about Canadian labour unions, or nonunion workers curious about unions, or those wishing to conduct research on how to join a union.

 The Independent Media Center is a network of collectively run media outlets for the creation of radical, accurate, and passionate tellings of the truth.
 We work out of a love and inspiration for people who continue to work for a better world, despite corporate media's distortions and unwillingness to cover the efforts to free humanity.
 Indymedia